Master of Arts Degree in Biblical Studies

 Course and research requirements

-- Students will take 30 credits of elective courses in biblical studies, distributed as follows:
+- Students will take 23 credits of required courses in biblical studies as follows:

-- Students will do major research in biblical studies either by taking three of the 30 credits of electives at the 500 level or by writing a thesis in place of six of these elective credits.
+- Students will do major research in biblical studies either by taking an additional two-credit course at the 500-level or by writing a thesis (four credits) in place of either the required Old Testament elective or the required New Testament elective.

 In order to complete these course requirements, students must be able to take courses during the day.